-Business Loans were provided to 0.88 million businesses.
-The average loan balance per business is 6.98 million yen, most of which were small loans.
-Approximately 90% of the borrowers have nine or fewer employees, and approximately half of them are sole proprietorship.
+Business Loans were provided to 0.87 million businesses.
+The average loan balance per business is 7.03 million yen, most of which were small loans.
+Approximately 90% of borrowers are micro/small businesses with nine or fewer employees, and approximately half are sole proprietorship.

 Over 80% of all loans are uncollateralized.